brianweet/brianweet.github.io/_drafts/2019-14-06-write-ai-gpt-2-haiku.md

 in the cafeteria
 ```

-P.S. this blog post was written by both of us, no significant others were harmed in the making of this post
+P.S. this blog post was written by both of us, no significant others were harmed in the making of this post.

 The three runs, with datasets and full output, can be found on [github](https://github.com/brianweet/gpt-2-haiku).